DFHack/dfhack/docs/Quickstart.rst

 The DFHack windowing system allows multiple overlapping windows to be active at once.
 The one with the highlighted title bar has focus and will receive anything you type at the keyboard.
-Hit Esc or right click to close the window or cancel the current operation.
+Hit Esc or right click to close the window or cancel the current action.
 You can click anywhere on the screen that is not a DFHack window to unfocus the window and let it just sit in the background.
 It won't respond to key presses or mouse clicks until you click on it again to give it focus.
-You can right click directly on an unfocused window to close it without left clicking to activate it first.
+If no DFHack windows are focused, you can right click directly on a window to close it without left clicking to focus it first.

 DFHack windows are draggable from the title bar or from anywhere on the window that doesn't have a mouse-clickable widget on it.
 Many are resizable as well (if the tool window has components that can reasonably be resized).

 You can generally use DFHack tools without interrupting the game.
 That is, if the game is unpaused, it can continue to run while a DFHack window is open.
-Many tools will initially pause the game to let you focus on the task at hand, but you can unpause like normal if you want.
+If configured to do so in `gui/control-panel`, tools will initially pause the game to let you focus on the task at hand, but you can unpause like normal if you want.
 You can also interact with the map, scrolling it with the keyboard or mouse and selecting units, buildings, and items.
 Some tools will capture all keyboard input, such as tools with editable text fields, and some will force-pause the game if it makes sense to, like `gui/quickfort`, since you cannot interact with the map normally while trying to apply a blueprint.
-Windows for tools that force-pause the game will have a pause icon in their upper right corner to indicate which tool is responsible for the pausing.
+Windows for tools that force-pause the game will have a pause icon in their upper right corner to indicate which tool is preventing you from unpausing.

 Where do I go next?
 -------------------